Container Style

 **Visual Representation:**

-Usage: Assign a Color value to customize the container's border color.
+Assign a `Color` value to customize the container's border color.

 **Example:**